 The top 3 C++ game engines for 2D game development are:

-While not on Slant’s list, Cocos2d-x and Cocos Creator are still included in our article because of their equally amazing capacity to build 2D games with C++.
+While not on Slant’s list, Cocos2d-x and Cocos Creator are still included in our article.
+They’re equally amazing in giving developers the tools to build 2D games with C++.

 Want to partner with 2D game developers for your project?
 NarraSoft has all the tools and talent you need.

+Our outsourcing services include C++ development, general game development, and 2D art creation.
+We’re the whole package!
 Partner with us today for top-notch C++ game development!
-Go ahead and leave us a message using our contact form or chat box, or send us an email at email@example.com.
+Go ahead and leave us a message using our chat box or send us an email at email@example.com.